Julie Dash: Styles and themes

-One theme that is coherent throughout Julie Dash's films, especially Daughters of the Dust and Illusions was the importance of remembrance and inheritance in African American culture.
+One theme that is coherent throughout Dash's films, especially Daughters of the Dust and Illusions was the importance of remembrance and inheritance in African American culture.
 Black women take pride in sharing both their talent and their secrets to overcoming racist and sexist obstacles with younger generations.
-Julie Dash's characters carry this sentiment.
+Dash's characters carry this sentiment.
 Nana Peazant longed that her family's African culture, language, and traditions would not be erased with most of their departure to the Mainland.
 She wanted them to achieve success while remembering their history and the sacrifices their ancestors made for their betterment (Daughters of the Dust).
 Similarly, Mignon wanted true stories depicted on cinema screens that would be relatable to all audiences—Black and white.
 She wanted Black women to take back ownership of their voice, craft, and talent (Illusions).
 All of these women wanted to leave the world knowing not only that their craft would live on, but that their children, loved ones, friends, and young Black people in general could take an easier route to discovering their true identity and freedom.
 One thing that these women did not want to pass on is their trauma.
 They endured hardships and sacrificed so that the new generation would not have to do the same.
 However, this is America; a system built upon structural racism and a racial hierarchy that scorns everyone who is not at the top.
 The trauma has endured.
 It has spanned decades with no end in sight.
 How do we stop it?
-One element that Dash’s work achieves is emphasizing the importance of inheritance and the role that trauma plays in affecting multiple generations of Black Americans without recreating or causing new trauma.
+One element that Dash's work achieves is emphasizing the importance of inheritance and the role that trauma plays in affecting multiple generations of Black Americans without recreating or causing new trauma.

 Music videos

-Dash directed videos for musicians, including Raphael Saadiq with Tony, Toni, Tone, Keb ‘Mo, Peabo Bryson, Adriana Evans, and Sweet Honey in the Rock.
-Her video for Tracy Chapman's “Give Me One Reason” was nominated for MTV’s Best Female Vocalist in 1996.
+Dash directed videos for musicians, including Raphael Saadiq with Tony, Toni, Tone, Keb' Mo', Peabo Bryson, Adriana Evans, and Sweet Honey in the Rock.
+Her video for Tracy Chapman's "Give Me One Reason" was nominated for MTV's Best Female Vocalist in 1996.